 Write the bibliographic entry for a non-periodical web document, web page or report as follows: Author, A.B.
 (Date of publication).
 Title of document.
 Retrieved from http://Web address

-- show me how to write an essay using apa format
+- examples how to format an essay apa style in windows 2003

-- how to write an argumentative essay in apa format
+- expository essay with in text citations in apa format